Do you want a festive addition to your holiday cookie tray? These brown sugar pecan Christmas tree cookies are not only fun but delicious.

 - 1 teaspoon pure vanilla extract, I used Adams Extracts

-- Drops of Green food coloring to desired color
+- Drops of Green food coloring to the desired color

 - Preheat oven to 350 degrees F. Line two rimmed baking sheets with a Silpat.